angular/angular/aio/content/start/index.md

 {@a output}
 ## Output

+To make the "Notify Me" button work, you need to configure two things:

-The "Notify Me" button doesn't do anything yet.
-In this section, you'll set up the product alert component so that it emits an event up to the product list component when the user clicks "Notify Me".
-You'll define the notification behavior in the product list component.
+  - the product alert component to emit an event when the user clicks "Notify Me"
+  - the product list component to act on that event

 1. Open `product-alerts.component.ts`.